Sakkthi2004/Analyzing-a-Phishing-Email-Sample/README.md

  * I had checked the email header by Messegeheader website from my own spam emails whether it is a phishing mail or normal mail.
  * I had searched for a sample phishing mail from online and I found some old scam emails then some phishing emails too from so may websites like cyberpilot, caniphish, etc,.
  * I uploaded an example email in this repository.
+ * By using of Gophish tool we can perform email phishing attack.
+ * Then I had used Emailspooftest.com to checking an email whether it is spoofed email.